THE YMCA COACH’S ROLE:

 Work on basic skills and fundamentals and teach physical fitness habits.
 Younger teams especially should concentrate on fundamentals.
 Teach the skills and concentrate on the basics.

 Help players become conscious of the importance of proper techniques in execution.
-Stop the action often to help individual players improve.
-But don’t interfere excessively.
+Stop the action often enough to help individual players improve without excessive interference.

 Teach fair play.
 Playing fair is an essential part of youth sports.
 It’s a set of attitudes, which include …